 eMarketer: How does Cisco use native?

-Narang: The marketing goals for doing native executions are pretty similar to the goals for the rest of the advertising—to get credible engagement for Cisco’s message, its content and storytelling.
+Narang: The marketing goals for doing native executions are pretty similar to the goals for the rest of the advertising—to get credible engagement for Cisco’s message, its content

 Our goal for native is to use it for establishing a leadership message and focusing on an audience of senior decision-makers whose media space is quite fragmented.
 We want to offer them valuable content that they’ll engage with and walk away with a piece of Cisco’s story.